GenomeDK/genomedk-docs/content/zones/_index.md

   "open" the zone should be.
 For example, connections to specific websites can be allowed, or Internet connectivity can be cut completely.
 * User management.
 The owner of a zone controls who is given access to the zone.

+This comes with the same benefits as using the open zone:

+* No need to pre-allocate ressources.
+* No waste of ressources, you use what you use and pay for only that.

 A closed zone is not tied to a single project -- one or more project folders belong to the zone, so users in a zone can still organize and